 What is a child abduction?

 When an international family conflict escalates, it can lead to a child abduction, which occurs when children are taken to or kept in a country other than their normal residence by a parent against the will of the other.
-To prevent and resolve these abductions, Missing Children Europe coordinates the network of Cross-Border Family Mediators (CBFM) - a growing network of over 200 trained, bi-cultural mediators that represent 40 countries across the world.
-They are trained to engage directly with parents to find a solution that reflects the specific family situation and boasts an 81% success rate.
+To prevent and resolve these abductions, Missing Children Europe coordinates the network of Cross-Border Family Mediators - a growing network of ca. 200 trained, bi-cultural mediators that represent 40 countries across the world.
+They are trained to engage directly with parents to find a solution that reflects the specific family situation.

 Facts & Figures